 2-3 times per week:

 1) At night, after exfoliating and cleansing, roll the DermaRoller over problem areas 4-5 times, horizontally and vertically.
 I don't recommend rolling your whole face.
 I just do a few small areas at a time.
 Then massage the Pretty Skin Deep Moisture Face Cream into skin.
 You can also add a pump of the Pretty Skin Oil Serum & Boost or Roam Wild Organic Rosehip Seed Oil.

 After the first few uses your skin might get irritated, red and blotchy.
 That's normal.
 It's also important not to roll over active acne.
 Needling will inflame it and could move bacteria around your face.
 I do think your skin gradually gets used to the rolling.
 It does take a few weeks to see improvement so try to be patient and hang in there.
 Micro-needling is like any part of a good skincare routine.
 You have to do it regularly and consistently to see results.
 After a few weeks, you can see some slight improvements in your skin, especially an overall rejuvenation.
-You can continue to see improvements for months.
-I think it's different for everyone depending on what you're trying to treat.
-Happy Rolling!
+With regular use, you can continue to see improvements for months.

 Sources used for this blog post: